TheonlyIcebear/SepticX/README.md

 # Disclaimer and Misuse ⚠

-Do not use this tool to remotely access anyone's computer without their consent, because that's not only illegal but morally wrong, PLEASE only use this tool for pentesting or fun on YOUR OWN virtual machines
+Do not use this tool to remotely access anyone's computer without their consent, because that's not only illegal but morally wrong, PLEASE only use this tool for pentesting or recreational purposes on YOUR OWN virtual machines